 A twinge of guilt as you see a tourist lose his wallet.
 The city is a perfect match to your disdain.
 People are shitty.
 People are shitty everywhere though, right?
 How do some survive, really?
 Who stops for street magicians, anyway?
 Who doesn’t check their pockets after a rushed bump, if not a man that wouldn’t feel the loss?
 It’s not pleasant but everybody’s struggling for something.
 It’s not just this city.

-Your hands aren’t as soar as you had expected they would be.
+Your hands aren’t as sore as you had expected they would be.
 It’s been a weird mix; this morning.
 You recognise that fortune has been shining a little; it still feels a wasted effort.
 It’s a small wonder, but you almost feel happier when you’re miserable.
 It’s cliché but with hope comes disappointment.
 You know what you have with apathy.
 It’s complicated but it helps keep things clear.
 Like this city when the grey lifts; it doesn’t take a moment to adjust, you can snap back in an instant.

 It’s no racing heart-rate, no racy fast embrace.
 Not